 PPP loan fraud investigations are on the rise across the country.
-Federal prosecutors and criminal investigators from various federal agencies are actively looking for possible PPP loan fraud and other CARES Act violations in an attempt to recover money that may have been fraudulently obtained from coronavirus relief programs.
+Federal prosecutors and criminal investigators from various federal agencies are actively looking for possible PPP loan fraud, EIDL loan fraud, and other CARES Act violations in an attempt to recover money that may have been fraudulently obtained from COVID-19 relief programs.

 PPP loan fraud is when an individual or business submits false information in an application or certification for a loan under the federal Paycheck Protection Program (PPP).
 The PPP was created to help companies stay in business during the coronavirus pandemic by providing forgivable loans to cover payroll and operating expenses.
 Businesses can apply for PPP loans through commercial banks but must meet several criteria for eligibility.
 Even after a business obtains a PPP loan, it must abide by strict requirements and limits on how businesses can spend the funds.